 The park, moreover, became known as a hangout for local hoodlums, and one was likely to see empty liquor bottles, teens smoking pot, and people dumping garbage in this space.
 The tennis courts fell into disrepair, and the place was largely an eyesore instead of a center of community.

-On trips through the park I would have my guard up, convinced through experience that I was likely to run into thugs.
+On trips through the park I would have my guard up, convinced through experience that I was likely to run into various lowlifes.

 The city has embarked on a campaign to improve its public spaces, and Foxglove Meadow is one of the targeted parks that are receiving long-overdue attention.